 A more useful question is not which method is better, but which method encourages better thinking in a given context.

-Typing makes it easy to record information.
-Handwriting often makes it harder to avoid thinking about it.
+Typing makes it easy to record information and handwriting often makes it harder to avoid thinking about it.
 Both methods can be effective, and both can fail, depending on how they are used.

-Ultimately, the value of note-taking lies not in the tool, but in the process it supports.
+Ultimately, the value of note-taking is not about the tool, but in the process it supports.
 This way of framing the problem—focusing on process rather than the tool itself—applies more broadly to how different mediums are evaluated.

 References